Knowledge management and learning management systems. What do these terms mean, why are they important to your business and what should you know?

 Learning Management Systems and the SECI Model

-- Socialization: The first element of Knowledge Management is socialization.
+- Socialization: The first element of KM is socialization.
 Socialization and a learning management system or eLearning go hand-in-hand.
 It’s important to true knowledge management for there to be a free exchange of knowledge and information between employees.
 Luckily, with an LMS, this is easy to incorporate through the use of chat rooms, and the ability for employees to talk with one another while they’re learning.

 - Externalization: There are a few different ways we see externalization playing out, within the business theory of knowledge management.
 One way is by linking eLearning content to things happening in the real-life workplace.
 For example, employees can use training and then directly be asked to apply it to their job outside of the virtual learning environment.
 Another way to integrate externalization is by testing the knowledge of employees.
 Then, externalization can be used as a way to create new training and learning, based on how employees perform.